Surviving a Shame Storm

 Be Kind to Yourself

 This is the time to be kind to yourself.
 Self-compassion is huge.
-It’s fine that you took a second to yourself to put yourself in a better position to respond rather than react.
+It’s fine that you took a second to put yourself in a better position to respond rather than react.

 Elements of Shame Resilience